-A place in the final qualification tournament in November 2022 will offer the runner-up of the Americas 2 play-off one last shot at redemption.
-There, they will compete with the third-placed team from the Rugby Europe Championship, the loser of the Asia/Pacific play-off and the Rugby Africa Cup runners-up for the final ticket to France 2023.
+A place in the final qualification tournament in November 2022 will offer USA one last shot at redemption.
+There, they will compete with the third-placed team from the Rugby Europe Championship 2022 (Portugal), the loser of the Asia/Pacific play-off (Tonga or Hong Kong) and the Rugby Africa Cup 2022 runners-up Kenya.

 Full details of the Rugby World Cup 2023 qualification pathway can be found here, while ticket news and the full list of fixtures are available on the official Rugby World Cup website

 Read more: Your guide to the nine host stadiums at Rugby World Cup 2023 >>